 You can even think about bringing this mix as a host or hostess gift to a gathering – if you’re lucky, they might even want to make it as soon as they open it, to share with everyone!

-Be sure to read through the notes provided below for this particular recipe for some additional tips.
+Be sure to read through the notes provided below the recipe for some additional tips.
 You can substitute fresh citrus in lieu of the candied peel if you prefer.
 For an added extra-special touch, our homemade candied citrus peel is nice to include as well.

-Regardless of how you make the mix or how you package it, you can rest assured that whoever receives your kind and thoughtful give will be beaming with happiness.
+Regardless of how you make the mix your own or how you package it, you can rest assured that whoever receives your kind and thoughtful gift will be beaming with happiness.
 It’s the perfect addition to every holiday meal that is coming up on your calendar this season.Print

 With holiday music in the air, the gift of mulled wine mix in a jar alongside a few special bottles of red is the best way to bring the joy of the season to someone you care for.